lucas-spitzer/lucas-spitzer/README.md

-# 👋 Hello, World!

-<div align="center">

-*"The only way to do great work is to love what you do."* - Steve Jobs

-</div>

 # Hi, I'm Lucas Spitzer 👋

 Self-taught developer looking to apply emerging technologies and aviation knowledge to solve real-world problems.
 I thrive on independent learning through hands-on projects, technical reading, and industry podcasts.
 Open to collaborating on impactful solutions that push technological boundaries.

-This description highlights your background, interests, learning philosophy, and openness to collaboration while maintaining a professional tone.
+<div align="center">

+*"The only way to do great work is to love what you do."* - Steve Jobs

+</div>

 ## 🛠️ Tech Stack
 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)